LBLRTM Description

 Some important LBLRTM attributes are as follows:

-• the Voigt line shape is used at all atmospheric levels with an algorithm based on a linear combination of approximating functions;
+• the Voigt line shape, computed with an algorithm based on a linear combination of approximating functions, is calculated at all atmospheric levels and provides the foundation for the LBLRTM line shape

-• it has been and continues to be extensively validated against atmospheric radiance spectra from the ultra-violet to the sub-millimeter;
+• extensively validated against atmospheric radiance spectra from the ultra-violet to the sub-millimeter

-• it incorporates the self- and foreign-broadened water vapor continuum model, MT_CKD as well as continua for carbon dioxide, and for the collision induced bands of oxygen at 1600 cm-1 and nitrogen at 2350 cm-1.;
+• the self- and foreign-broadened water vapor continuum model, MT_CKD, as well as continua for carbon dioxide; among the other continua included in MT_CKD are the collision induced bands of oxygen at 1600 cm-1 and nitrogen at 2350 cm-1

-• all parameters on the HITRAN line database are used including the pressure shift coefficient, the halfwidth temperature dependence and the coefficient for the self-broadening of water vapor;
+• HITRAN line database parameters are used including the pressure shift coefficient, the halfwidth temperature dependence and the coefficient for the self-broadening of water vapor

-• a version of the Total Internal Partition Function (TIPS) program is used for the temperature dependence of the line intensities;
+• a Total Internal Partition Function (TIPS) program is used for the temperature dependence of the line intensities

-• the effects of CO2 line coupling are treated as first order with the coefficients for carbon dioxide generated from Niro et al. (2005);
+• CO2 line coupling is treated as first order with the coefficients for carbon dioxide generated from the code of Niro et al. (2005) and Lamouroux et al. (2010); CH4 line parameters include line coupling parameters for the v3 (3000 cm-1) and v4 (1300 cm-1) bands of the main isotopologue

-• its computational efficiency mitigates the computational burden of the line-by-line flux and cooling rate calculation [Clough et al., 1992], for example linear algebraic operations are used extensively in the computationally intensive parts of LBLRTM so that vectorization is particularly effective with a typical vectorized acceleration of 20;
+• computational efficiency mitigates the computational burden of the line-by-line flux and cooling rate calculation [Clough et al., 1992], for example linear algebraic operations are used extensively in the computationally intensive parts of LBLRTM so that vectorization is particularly effective with a typical vectorized acceleration of 20

 • LBLRTM inputs are obtained by running the LNFL program with a line file database for the spectral lines and cross sections for the heavy molecules.
 LBLRTM solar inputs are obtained by running the solar source function program.